 Local state representatives Denise Driehaus (D-Clifton Heights) and Roland Winburn (D-Dayton) voted against the legislation Wednesday, although no representative spoke against the bill on the House floor.

-Winburn expressed concerned that farmers wouldn't be able to hear when poachers are on their land.
+Winburn expressed concern that farmers wouldn't be able to hear when poachers are on their land.

 Brandon Kern, director of policy at the Ohio Farm Bureau, said the bureau does not have an official position on the issue.